Cadieux History, Family Crest & Coats of Arms

-Breton name for a person who was a person who was small but a strong fighter.
-The name Cadieux is derived from the Old French word cad, which means little fighter.
+The surname is one of the most ancient names that came from France during the Middle Ages.
+It is a Breton name for a person who was a person who was small but a strong fighter.
+The name Cadieux is derived from the Old French word "cad," which means "little fighter."

 Early Origins of the Cadieux family

-Brittany, where they are recorded as an ancient family with lands, manors and estates.
+The surname Cadieux was first found in Brittany (French: Bretagne), where they are recorded as an ancient family with lands, manors, and estates.

 Early History of the Cadieux family

-Another 211 words (15 lines of text) covering the years 1660, 1696, and 1830 are included under the topic Early Cadieux History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cadieux research.
+Another 57 words (4 lines of text) covering the years 1660 and 1696 are included under the topic Early Cadieux History in all our PDF Extended History products and printed products wherever possible.

 Cadieux Spelling Variations